keelancook/notebook/_notes/Map of Content.md

 The map can be navigated in two different ways: synchronic and diachronic.

 A *diachronic (or narrative) approach* starts at a particular location, say a burning question, and follows the breadcrumbs through the notes watching an answer unfold.
 I have listed several questions I am trying to answer with these notes below.
 You can pick up the beginning of the thread with any of those.
+Navigating the notes this way is like taking a stroll though the city.

-A *synchronic (or thematic) approach* to the notes will stop with a broad topic in mind.
-Thing of these like neighborhoods or regions on the map.
+A *synchronic (or thematic) approach* to the notes will start with a broad topic in mind.
+Think of these like neighborhoods or regions on the map.
 Listed below are a number of high level topics that can be considered regions of this notescape.
+Navigating the notes this way is like canvasing a neighborhood.

 ## Imporant Questions I'm Trying to Answer